 Gulshan Plaza Restaurant is a pool of kebabs, roast chicken and hundreds of other Bangladeshi favorites.
 The place is relatively clean and cheap.
 The English-speaking owner is quite friendly will take time out of his busy day to talk to guests.
 The restaurant is open from 7:00 AM to midnight which means tourists can have some midnight kebabs and yogurt drinks for a nightcap.

 New Café Jheel

-New Café Jheel is where one can get authentic, fiery, curried food.
-For $2.00, one can already enjoy some curry, rice and nan bread.
-The flavor of the thick curry explodes in the mouth, and it can be balanced by the sweet milky cha, which is very popular drink in Bangladesh.
+New Café Jheel is where you can get authentic, fiery, curry.
+For $2.00, you can enjoy curry, rice and naan bread.
+The flavor of the thick curry explodes in the mouth, and can be balanced with sweet milky cha, which is a very popular drink in Bangladesh.
 The Lonely Planet guide includes New Cafe Jheel in its list of restaurants to visit in Dhaka.

 There are people who can’t eat curry and spices every day.
 Spitfire’s Barbeque and Grill is a place where you can get away from the traditional food that you’ve been eating since the day you arrived.
 The place can be found in the diplomatic quarter of Dhaka.
 The restaurant is a bit pricy as it is the place where steak-craving tourists go.
 The steaks are of Bangladeshi standards, so don’t expect too much.
 But the service is good and the place is clean enough for a decent un-curried, subtly-flavored meal.
 On the second floor of the same building is Saltz Restaurant which is said to be the best seafood restaurant in all of Dhaka.
 Should you want to order some fish or prawns, the crew from Spitfire can just get it from Saltz.